Aliases for ABCC3 Gene

 GeneCards Summary for ABCC3 Gene

 ABCC3 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 3) is a Protein Coding gene.
-Diseases associated with ABCC3 include cholangiolocellular carcinoma and dubin-johnson syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and organic anion transmembrane transporter activity.
+Diseases associated with ABCC3 include extrahepatic cholestasis and cholangiolocellular carcinoma.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCC5.